Party (1984 film)

 Party is a 1984 Hindi-language film directed by Govind Nihalani.
-The film boasted an ensemble cast of leading art cinema actors of Parallel Cinema, including Vijaya Mehta, Manohar Singh, Om Puri, Naseeruddin Shah, and Rohini Hattangadi.
+The film boasted an ensemble cast, including Vijaya Mehta, Manohar Singh, Om Puri, Naseeruddin Shah, Amrish Puri and Rohini Hattangadi.
 It based on the play Party (1976) by Mahesh Elkunchwar.

-The movie was produced by National Film Development Corporation of India (NFDC).
-Party was the official Indian entry to the 32nd International Film Festival of India, New Delhi, and also took part in the Tokyo Film Festival 1985 and Asia Pacific Film Festival 1985.
+The film was produced by National Film Development Corporation of India (NFDC).
+Party was the official Indian entry to the 32nd International Film Festival of India, New Delhi.